alphagov/govuk-chat-load-test-2023/README.md

 # GOV.UK Chat Load Test

+**Archived** - This project was written in 2023 for load testing a GOV.UK Chat prototype and is not used further.

 The GOV.UK Chat Load Test is a tool that allows us to load test the application using Apache JMeter.

 ## Getting started